brisdalen/211_Editor/README.md

 The text editors allows for inserting characters through the Insert action class that takes an ActionEvent as argument and calls the insertchar() method in document.
 The Action Event is parsed from Editors addKeymappings() method that assigns a displayable character from extended ASCII to the equivalent key on the keyboard by iterating through a for loop and assigning each ASCII character to its own KeyEvent.
 The insertchar() method handles inserting of characters into the datamodel, and then calls methods for displaying it in the CharacterDisplay window.

 To handle deletion we use the DeleteAction class which also takes a ActionEvent argument parsed from addKeymappings().
 However, as the deleteAction is only bound to one key on the keyboard we explicitly check for the hexadecimal value of back space (0x008) after iterating over all ASCII characters and assign that action to backspace by casting the hexadecimal value to the primitive type char.
 By explicitly adding 0x008 we assure that typing backspace on the keyboard will only call the DeleteAction class method.
 The delete action will call its actionPerformed method that runs the deleteLastchar method from the document class.
 The deleteLastChar decreases the column if the cursor's position value is greater than zero.
 Then it deletes the current character displayed in the characterDisplay class.

-Sroll up and down...
+ScrollDisplayDown() and ScrollDisplayUp() methods in the Document class handles scrolling of the document.
+ScrollDisplayDown() allows for continous writing by adding a new empty line to the display when you reach the end of the displays size.
+ScrollDisplayUp() handles the scrolling upwards in the display with the cursor by getting the previous nodes that was stored in the linkedlist based on row and coloumn of the display.